 I believe such responsible evidence-based medical journalism (i.e., supporting what you say by foot-noting quality medical research) should be the gold standard of which all healthcare websites and YouTube videos should adhere to.
-However, that is definitely not the case, for there are truly a lot of misleading healthcare websites and videos out there peddling all sorts of garbage, so please be very careful of what you read and always make sure that the author of the page is using scientific references (footnotes) to back up what he or she is saying and never act and anything without running it by your primary health care provider.
+However, that is definitely not the case, for there are truly a lot of misleading healthcare websites and videos out there peddling all sorts of garbage, so please be very careful of what you read!
+Always make sure that the author of the page or video is using scientific references (footnotes) to back up what he or she is saying and never act and anything without running it by your primary health care provider.

 Please feel free to e-mail me any short question that you may have, and I will try to answer it in a timely manner.